GHTM

 ProfileResearchTop 5 Publications

-Ana Maria Armada is an Assistant Researcher at the Teaching and Research Unit of Medical Microbiology (UEI MM) at the Institute of Hygiene and Tropical Medicine (IHMT), Universidade Nova de Lisboa (UNL, Lisbon, Portugal) and Researcher at the THOP – TB, HIV and opportunistic diseases and pathogens group at the Centro R&D Global Health and Tropical Medicine (GHTM, IHMT).
-She was born in 1966 and has dual nationality Portuguese/Australian.
-She graduated from the University of Lisbon, Faculty of Pharmacy in 1991 (1985-1991).
-In 1998 she concluded her Master degree in Biotechnology (Biochemistry Engineering) at the Instituto Superior Técnico (IST) in Lisbon.
-Since that time, she has become an Assistant researcher and, after her public dissertation in 2008, she became an Auxiliary Researcher in INETI/UTPAM (now dissolved).
-In 2019 she completed her PhD in IHMT/FCM/UNL (PhD Program in Human Genetics and Infectious diseases).
+Ana Maria Armada is an Assistant Researcher at the Teaching and Research Unit of Medical Microbiology (UEI MM) at the Institute of Hygiene and Tropical Medicine (IHMT), Universidade Nova de Lisboa (UNL, Lisbon, Portugal), and a Researcher at the THOP – TB, HIV, and Opportunistic Diseases and Pathogens group at the Centro R&D Global Health and Tropical Medicine (GHTM, IHMT).
+Born in 1966, she holds dual Portuguese/Australian nationality.

 Since 2009, her research lines have been directed to the study (i) of inter-relations between pathogenic microorganisms (M. tuberculosis, Leishmania spp., B. burgdoferi s. l., and Leptospira interrogans) and the host cell (macrophages), and (ii) development of new diagnostic tools and alternative therapies for the treatment of drug-resistant diseases, in Tuberculosis , Cancer and Lyme disease, by examining the ability of microRNAs and natural compounds to revert drug resistance through interaction with ABC transporters and gene methylation patterns, thus acting as chemosensitizers.
 Since 2019 she is part of Leptospirosis and Lyme Borreliosis group in IHMT, and her research work has been focused on the study of spirochetes (Borrelia and Leptospira) with particular emphasis on the development of molecular tools for early diagnosis of leptospirosis, and application of new immunological techniques for neuroborreliosis diagnostic.